GoPro Hero 9 Black is a 5K action camera with the DJI Osmo Action's best feature

 Extreme treats

 So what other extreme treats does the GoPro Hero 9 Black bring?
-The rest are all mainly software-based, with new HyperSmooth 3.0 image stabilization now bringing its most powerful Boost mode to all frame-rates and resolutions.
+The rest are all mainly software-based, with new HyperSmooth 3.0 image stabilization now bringing the tech's most powerful Boost mode to all frame rates and resolutions.

-There's also in-camera horizon leveling – a feature that corrects crooked horizons in your videos and has previously only been available in the GoPro app – and a TimeWarp 3.0 hyperlapse mode.
+There's also in-camera horizon leveling – a feature that corrects crooked horizons in your videos, and which has previously only been available in the GoPro app – and a TimeWarp 3.0 hyperlapse mode.

 The Hero 9 Black also builds on GoPro's recent moves into new territory, with a 1080p webcam mode and some new 'Power Tools' that we first saw in its new GoPro Labs platform.
 These include handy additions like scheduled capture (which lets you set a time and date for it to start filming) and HindSight, a feature that lets you grab video from the 15 or 30 seconds before you hit the shutter.

-The big question, then, is how much all these new features affect the Hero 9 Black's price?
-Make sure you're sitting down, because this is going to get slightly complicated.
-The GoPro Hero 9 Black is available to buy now for $449.99 / £429.99 / AU$699.95, which represents an 11% price increase on Hero 8 Black's launch price.
+The big question, then, is what all these new features mean for the Hero 9 Black's price.
+The GoPro Hero 9 Black is available to buy now for $449.99 / £429.99 / AU$699.95, which represents an 11% price increase on the Hero 8 Black's launch price.

 - These are the best GoPros you can buy right now